-Her debut novel, Like a Complete Unknown, is an indie fiction finalist for the Chicago Writers Association's Best Books of 2022, and is an Eric Hoffer Award finalist.
+Her debut novel, Like a Complete Unknown, won Honorable Mention from the Chicago Writers Association's for indie fiction Best Books of 2022, and is an Eric Hoffer Award finalist.

 She is also a poet and memoirist.
 Her poems, improbably enough, have won both a John Crowe Ransom Poetry Prize and a Jack Kerouac Poetry Prize, as well as gold prize from the California State Poetry Society.
 Her work has recently appeared in The Ear, Gold Man Review, New York Times Tiny Love Stories, Last Stanza Poetry Review, Persimmon Tree, and elsewhere.
 She and her sister, Gay Guard-Chamberlin, perform their poetry together as Sibling Revelry.
 Watch videos of Sibling Revelry here and here

 Quotes from various Sibling Revelry audiences: